 Some personal trainers quit the profession because they don’t see a clear career path.
 They can’t see how they’ll progress in the future, other than becoming a personal trainer with specialist skills or knowledge.

-Some employers try to address this by having a defined career path for their staff.
-After 3 years they’ll develop you into a management role, and from there you’ll have opportunities to look after multi-site operations.
+Some employers address this by having a defined career path for their staff.
+After 3 years they’ll develop you into a management role, and from there you can look after multi-site operations.
 But in many instances you’ll be left to figure this stuff out for yourself, which doesn’t really help.